Dmitri Pavlov

 A very gentle introduction to functorial field theory and Chern–Simons theory via bundle 2-gerbes.
 Handwritten notes of a series of lectures given at Texas Tech in Fall 2017 and Spring 2018.

 Classification of irreducible representations of Heisenberg groups and algebras.
-Notes of a talk given on December 11, 2007 at QFT Mini Conference at UC Berkeley.
+Notes of a talk given on December 11, 2007 at the QFT Mini Conference at UC Berkeley.

 Notes